Sukumar1118/Food-Order/Notes/Get-Hooked.md

 📢 NOTE:
 ● We `don't` have to put an `extension in the file in the import statement`.
-    If want to put then completely Fine.
+    If you want to put then completely Fine.

 📢 NOTE:
 ● we `never put` any `hard-coded data` like the source-URL of logo and images inside the